 The board has an integrated USB-C port.
 Also included are two USB cables, USB-C and USA-to-USB-C. As a result, out of the box, the Alxum is ready to work with any computer.
 Or is it?

 Note on quality: Of the two cables, the USB-C one was faulty in my trial.
-Both of its ends had no lock, meaning I couldn’t connect it firmly to a port.
-While enclosure worked with all other cables, this unpleasant surprise made me question the quality of Alxum’s products.
+Both of its ends had no lock, meaning I couldn't connect it firmly to a port.
+While the enclosure worked with all other cables, this unpleasant surprise made me question the quality of Alxum's products.